boazsegev/iodine/SPEC-Websocket-Draft.md

 run App
 ```

-The following is uses Push notifications for both WebSocket and SSE connections.
+The following example uses Push notifications for both WebSocket and SSE connections.
 The Pub/Sub API isn't part of this specification but it is supported by iodine:

 ```ruby
 class Chat